 What are the steps of skin cancer removal?

 The specifics of skin cancer removal vary greatly for each procedure.
 This depends on the severity and size of the lesion to be removed.
 Small lesions may be removed by simply excising the lesion and the area surrounding it.
 The incision is then closed with fine sutures for minimal scarring.
-Larger lesions may be removed in a number of ways including:

-Very large lesions may require the use of a skin flap or graft to cover the treatment area.
+Large lesions may require the use of a skin flap or graft to cover the treatment area.
 This procedure involves the removal of the entire lesion area.
 This skin is then replaced with unaffected skin from elsewhere on the body.
 Fine sutures are used to ensure minimal scarring.

 How long is recovery following the procedure?

 The recovery period for skin cancer removal varies depending on the extent of the procedure.
-A bandage is typically applied to protect the wound and reduce swelling.
+A bandage is typically applied to protect the wound and help reduce swelling.
 Stitches may be removed within a week, and swelling should continue to decrease for the first few weeks.